Dynamically generated concatenated codes and their phase diagrams: Tensor Enumerators for Decoding

 \subsection{Numerical methods}

 In the population dynamics method outlined in~\autoref{sect:population}, applied to a $b$-ary tree, each element of the population at depth $t$ is obtained by resampling $b$ elements from the populations at depth $t-1$.
 One danger of this method is that the resampling introduces correlations between elements of the population.
-In particular, close to a transition, random fluctuations away from the true distribution early in recursion can become amplified under resampling.
-To check for such fluctuations, at each error rate, we performed $N$ independent runs, with $N$ ranging from 10 to 20.
+In particular, close to a transition, random fluctuations away from the true distribution early in recursion can become amplified under resampling. \gs{In the vicinity of an unstable fixed point at $p_c$ with correlation length $\xi_c$, we have to resample of order $\xi_c$ times before the system flows substantially away from this point.
+With each resampling, the effective $p$ is shifted randomly by an amount of order $M^{-1/2}$.
+From this heuristic argument, the population dynamics is unstable in an interval $\Delta p \propto (\xi_c/M)^{1/2}$ around $p_c$.}

+In practice, to check for instability at each error rate, we performed $N$ independent runs, with $N$ ranging from 10 to 20.
 Quantities were averaged within each run, yielding a set of $N$ estimators.
 In each figure, the solid curves and error bars/ribbons are, respectively, the average and standard error across the $N$ estimators.
 Instabilities in the method can also lead to systematic errors with population size $M$, so we verified that our results did not depend on $M$ for a sequence of large enough $M$.
 To generate~\autoref{fig:tree-opt}, we took $M$ ranging from $10^5$ to $2.8 \times 10^6$, using larger population sizes closer to the threshold.